January 11 is Cigarettes are Hazardous to Your Health Day

 The judgment orders the companies to issue “corrective” ads admitting to the deceptive use of terms such as “light” and “low-tar,” among other things.

-2017 –The companies are still appealing the decision.
-They claim the findings pertain to the alleged inaccuracy of the companies’ public statements about smoking and health, not to whether anyone in the public was actually deceived by the defendants.
+The companies appeal for the next 11 years, claiming the findings pertain to the alleged inaccuracy of the companies’ public statements about smoking and health, not to whether anyone in the public was actually deceived by the defendants.

 Perhaps the ad should simply say, “A lie is the responsibility of the person who believes it.”
 That’s as good a defense of callous (and profitable) disregard for human life as any we may ever hear.